 Augusta, GA, Family Nursing Programs

 Family nursing students seeking an education in the Augusta area will find multiple schools from which to choose.
-Read on to learn more details about these schools and their programs, and check out a table summarizes relevant school features.
+Read on to learn more details about two of these schools and their programs, and check out a table that summarizes relevant school features.

 - Augusta University offers a master's degree program in nursing that prepares students to work as family nurse practitioners.
 The university also offers a post-master's certificate program in the field and a doctoral degree.